kpokrass/Supreme_Court_Case_Ideology/README.md

 <img src="https://raw.githubusercontent.com/kpokrass/review/master/self_review/rnn_schematic.png">

 The baseline model achieved 45% accuracy on the test set and an average F1 score of 0.383, along with strong evidence of overfitting.
-To improve performance measures and curb overfitting, dropout and L2 regularization was utilized in subsequent itierations of the model.
+To improve performance measures and curb overfitting, dropout, early stopping, and L2 regularization was utilized in subsequent itierations of the model.
 These strategies increased the accuracy to 53% and average F1 score to 0.41.
 The two confusion matricies below demonstrate the performance improvements between the baseline and final models.

 <img src="rnn_cfs.png">

 ## Conclusion
+The recurrent, bidirectional neural network built during this project was able to classify the legal ideology of the case opinion author with 52% accuracy and an F1 score of 0.41.
+The model displayed strong evidence of overfitting despite multiple interventions and its performance was further hampered by class imbalances.
+Additional efforts to reduce overfitting and correcting class imbalances may yield performance improvements for the recurrent neural network developed in this project.